pingcap/docs-cn/configure-placement-rules.md

 ### Scenario 4: Add two follower replicas for a table in the Beijing node with high-performance disks

 The following example shows a more complicated `label_constraints` configuration.
-In this rule, the replicas must be placed in the `bj1` or `bj2` machine room, and the disk type must not be `hdd`.
+In this rule, the replicas must be placed in the `bj1` or `bj2` machine room, and the disk type must not be `ssd`.

 {{< copyable "" >}}